The Islamorada Area:

 Here a couple videos from the Chamber of Commerce to give you an overview of Islamorada:

 Some guest favorites you may want to check out:

 “Theater of the Sea” is about a half mile south, where the kids can “swim with the dolphins” and see a show.
 There is also the Diving Museum and World Wide Sportsman’s large aquarium of local sportfish —both a few miles south gulf side.
 Founders Park is a mile north gulf side with a sandy beach, community pool, playground, tennis and basketball courts, and more.
 It often hosts concerts and other functions also.

 There is also lots of shopping in and around Islamorada:

-Groceries—CVS and the Trading Post, both a few miles south gulf side and offer basic groceries, beer and wine.
-For a full grocery shopping trip, Winn Dixie is about 8 miles north gulf side and Publix is a few miles further north Oceanside (we prefer Publix).
-Also, a new Publix is currently being built just a few miles south of Anglers gulf side is scheduled to be open by April/May 2018.
+Groceries – A new Publix just opened less than a mile south, gulf side.
+CVS and the Trading Post, both a few miles south gulf side, offer basic groceries, beer and wine.
+For other full grocery shopping, there is Winn Dixie is about 8 miles north gulf side and a larger Publix a few miles further north Oceanside.

 The dining is great as well:

 Pierre’s — next to Worldwide Sportsman, overlooking the bay, is one of the best (and classiest) restaurants in the Keys.
 (No jacket or tie required, of course, but a place you could get a little dressed up for if you wished to.)
 Morada Bay Beach Café is associated with Pierre’s and right next to it – we prefer it – similarly excellent food but in a very casual “barefoot in the sand” ambiance.
 Both bayside and south.
 Here is an aerial video of the two restaurants.